mogonediwakeoikantse/CMPG-323-Overview-32494122/README.md

 ### Project 2 Description
 Project 2 is based on cloud computing.
 An API project was created on Visual Studio 2019 using .Net framework tools, and swagger end points.
 <br />The project basically links a database to a website where a client would want to perform REST(Create, Update, Delete, Retrieve) operations.
+This project also consists of a database, of which a connection string is used for connection.